Muhsin Ibrahim

 former’s ally, in Yemen.
 Everyone knows that the two countries are as opposite

-as black and white on absolutely ideological ground: Sunni vs. Shi’ism.
+as black and white on absolutely ideological grounds: Sunni vs. Shi’ism.
 Thus,

 as other issues were ultimately ensconced, this too would be.
 Third, to us